Collegiate-Edu-Nation/chatbot-util/docs/instructions.md

 ## `Other.txt`

-This file contains a list of our employees and their roles, phrases to find and substitutes to replace them with (in the LLM-generated output), and answers for each of the CEN/Instructional/Edu-Reach questions
+This file contains a list of our teams, employees and their roles, phrases to find and substitutes to replace them with (in the LLM-generated output), and answers for each of the CEN/Team questions

 ### Retrieval